Skip to main content

 Patching cedar onto a wall that's 25 years old creates a color mismatch you'll never stain out evenly.
 Patching vinyl is easier because panels lock together, but you need the exact same profile from the same manufacturer.
 Old vinyl profiles get discontinued, so check availability before committing to a patch approach.

-Picking the Right Material
+Picking the right material

-Cedar makes sense when matching historic character is the priority and you're willing to commit to the upkeep schedule.
-LP SmartSide fits a middle ground: lighter and sometimes cheaper than fiber cement with solid moisture protection, though the prorated warranty is worth understanding before you sign.
+• LP SmartSide sits in the middle: lighter and sometimes cheaper than fiber cement with solid moisture protection, though the prorated warranty is worth understanding before you sign.

 Whatever material you choose, the condition of what's behind your current siding matters more than most homeowners expect.
 A solid re-side starts with sound sheathing and proper flashing.
-Get both of those right and your siding won't give you problems.

 If you're weighing a siding project and want to know what your walls look like underneath, contact us for an assessment.